 .
 Combine all dry ingredients in a large bowl and mix together.
 (For a chocolate version, you can also add 2 tablespoons of raw cocoa powder.)

 .
 Combine coconut oil, nut butters & honey in a cup.
 Microwave for 30 seconds or until melted.
-You can also melt them together in a pan if preferred.
+You can also melt them together in a pan if preferred or just put the bowl in the oven for a minute.

 .
 Add in egg white and whisk all together until properly blended.